tent/tent.io/content/_faq.md

 ### Does Tent have ads?

 Tent is a protocol like email or the World Wide Web.
-Anyone can run their own tent server (which would be ad-free) or host a Tent server for others.
+Anyone can run their own Tent server (which would be ad-free) or host a Tent server for others.
 Just like email, some providers show ads to make money so they can host your Tent server for free.
 Others charge users directly and don't need ads.
 It's your choice.